DYCI2/OMax4/README.md

 OMax initial design and development by G. Assayag, G. Bloch, M. Chemillier, S. Dubnov

-Version 4.7 is univesal for Apple ARM processors and Max 9
+Version 4.7 is universal for Apple ARM processors and Max 9

 Version 4.6 is for Max 8.